-The fact of the matter however is that the computer is much more of a marvel than most people realize, such as having a built-in self-protecting mechanism that shuts off a computer if any of the components get too hot.
-It’s usually in your best interest if it shuts down, as it’s likely shutting down to protect your computer from some impending danger.
+The fact of the matter however is that the computer is much more of a marvel than most people realize.
+They have a built-in self-protecting mechanism that shuts off the computer if any of the components get too hot.
+It’s usually in your best interest if it shuts down, as it’s likely shutting down to protect your computer from possible damage.

 1. Dirty Fan/Overheating

-One of the first and most likely reasons your computer is shutting off randomly, especially when you’re playing a game, is an overheating issue.
+One of the first and the most likely reason your computer shuts down randomly, especially when you’re playing a game, is overheating.
 This is the bane of most computers, especially laptops, since the heat has nowhere to go.
-Fans that are in peerless working order are critical in aiding this issue.
+It is critical that the computer’s fans are excellent working order to avoid this issue.

 This is such a common and important issue in fact that most computers now have a built-in mechanism that will shut off your computer if any of the components become too hot.
-Consider this your fairy mother protecting your expensive electronic device.
+Consider this your digital fairy godmother protecting your expensive electronic device.

-What you want to do to overcome this is to figure out what is causing the heat, and dirty fans are most likely the culprit.
-You’ll want to “look at your video card fans, case fans and processor fans” to see if any of them are squealing.
+What you want to do to overcome this problem is to figure out what is causing the heat to not be dissipated properly, and a dirty or damaged fan is the most likely culprit.
+You should pay close attention to the sound the fans are making to see if any of them are squealing.
 If one is, that probably means one of them is broken.

-When looking at the fans, “take a moment to clean them” and to do so properly.
-They are covered with dust, hair and other gross residue that makes it hard for the computer to cool itself off.
+For a computer that randomly shuts off, you’ll want to look at your video card fan, case fans and the processor fan, and take a moment to clean them properly.
+They can be covered with dust, hair and other gross residue that makes it hard for the computer to cool itself.

 2. Hardware Failure

-If you’ve tinkered with your operating system or have changed drivers on your computer, this too can be troublesome, especially if you’re playing around with BIOS.
+Often, the problem with a hardware component causing issues is not the hardware itself but the accompanying driver.
+Incompatible drivers can cause all sorts of problems.
+If you’ve tinkered with your operating system or have changed drivers on your computer, this too can be troublesome.
 A driver crash can always completely shut down a computer.